DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 - Unpredictable (is secure to the extent possible and for the given TTL timeframe)
 - Speakable (can be spoken over phone)
 - Usable (constrained on length and format)

-<a id="alternative-proposal"></a>
-### Alternative proposal

-An alternative format could be containing the relevant domain name instead of the handle pointing to the creator, since the creator is not necessarily important, especially in the use-case where you are handling several tokens for several domain names in parallel.

-Format:

-`eksempel-dk-098f6bcd4621d373cade4e832627b4f6`

-And with IDN support (`æøåöäüé.dk`):

-`xn--4cabco7dk5a-dk-098f6bcd4621d373cade4e832627b4f6`

 <a id="references"></a>
 ## References